simon-wilmes/ManiSkill2/examples/tutorials/reinforcement-learning/README.md

 # Reinforcement Learning with ManiSkill2

 This contains single-file implementations that solve with LiftCube environment with rgbd or state observations.
-All scripts contain mostly the same arguments, see the following sections on how to run the scripts for each supported RL library
+All scripts use mostly the same arguments, see the following sections on how to run the scripts for each RL library we have examples for

-Currently supported:
+Currently provided examples:

 - [Stable Baselines 3](#stable-baselines-3)
 - [RLlib](#rllib)

 ## Stable Baselines 3

+There are two scripts, sb3_ppo_liftcube_rgbd.py which trains using RGBD observations and sb3_ppo_liftcube_state.py which trains using state observations.

 ```
 # Training